-- Is it the way they said it?
+Is it the way they said it?
 Does the accent throw you off?
 Did it have inappropriate undertones?

-- Is there an attribute about them that makes you uncomfortable?
-A disability or handicap?
+> - Is there an attribute about them that makes you uncomfortable?
+Disability or handicap?

-- What exactly are the feelings you have?
+> - What exactly are the feelings you have?
 Uncomfortable?
 Angry?
 Scared?

-Once you’ve uncovered the reasons for feeling a certain why, you will know better how to respond.
+> Once you’ve uncovered the reasons for feeling a certain way, you will know better how to respond.
 Now put it all together.
 Are you uncomfortable because they have a disability?
 Nervous because they look homeless?
 Scared but no tangible reason why?

-If you feel your reaction is due to an internal bias, this is a great opportunity to overcome that prejudice and learn something.
+> If you feel your reaction is due to internal bias, this is a great opportunity to overcome that prejudice and learn something.
 Take a moment to say hi back and ask a question.
 However, if your reaction doesn’t seem to be based on an obvious bias but you still feel a strong reaction, consider trusting it.

-[RELATED: 9 Ways to Choose Happiness, and When Not To]
+> [RELATED: 9 Ways to Choose Happiness, and When Not To]

-How to Develop your intuition and live by it
+> How to Develop your intuition and live by it

-The truth is, we all have internal biases.
+> The truth is, we all have internal biases.
 We call them cognitive bias.
 It doesn’t mean you’re racist or prejudiced against someone (although it 100% could be).
 It means you lean a certain way on a subject based on your personal experiences and knowledge.
 It’s natural.
 You are making decisions based entirely on what you know and have experienced.
 Truthfully, that’s all you can do because that’s what you mentally have access to.
 That in and of itself is not a bad thing until you refuse additional knowledge or experiences that could potentially sway it.